 The inner layer: DaD, Me, MoM & our CAT

 This is the second layer of learning.
 Here it is all about putting the pieces together.
 This is the battleground.
 In layer one, you have done all the planning and you have made your strategies.
 Now, time for the action.
 Are you ready?

 Step 1: Draw diagrams

-The more you draw and trash and draw better knowledge diagrams, charts and maps, the more efficient you will become at the application of your newly aquired knowledge.
-This will also help you with next step.
+The more you draw and trash and draw better knowledge diagrams, charts, and maps, the more efficient you will become at the application of your newly acquired knowledge.
+This will also help you with the next step.

 Step 2: Memorization

 Memorize the map.
 Memorize 20%.
 Memorize the syntax.
 Memorize the kicks.
 Memorizing in this step is about rapid memorization.